konstantinakatmada/assertEquals/README.md

-# OakNorth JavaScript Home Test
+# JavaScript Home Test

 ## The challenge

-The aim of this exercise is to demonstrate your problem solving and understanding of JavaScript by implementing something found in every unit testing tool - an "assertEquals" method.
+The aim of this exercise is to demonstrate problem solving and understanding of JavaScript by implementing something found in every unit testing tool - an "assertEquals" method.

-### To do at home
+### To do

 - Fill in the "assertEquals" function provided such that it will correctly compare the "expected" and "actual" parameters.
 - The parameters could be of any conceivable JavaScript type, but we only expect you to handle primitive data types (e.g. strings and numbers) and simple arrays to start with